CebolaLab/RNA-seq/README.md

 ### Remove duplicates?

-It is generally recommended to *not* remove duplicates when working with RNA-seq data, unless using UMIs (unique molecular identifiers) [Klepikova et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357343/).
+It is generally recommended to *not* remove duplicates when working with RNA-seq data, unless using UMIs (unique molecular identifiers) [(Klepikova et al. 2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357343/).
 This is because there are likely to be DNA molecules which are natural duplicates of each other, for example originating from genes with a shared sequence in a common domain.
 Typically, removing duplicates does more harm than good.
 It is more or less impossible to remove duplicates from single-end data and research has also suggested it may cause false negatives when applied to paired end data.
 See more in [this useful blog post](https://dnatech.genomecenter.ucdavis.edu/faqs/should-i-remove-pcr-duplicates-from-my-rna-seq-data/).
 Generally, duplicates are not a problem so long as the *library complexity is high*.